 My education story covers years of an inner battle and how my early years laid the groundwork for troubling teen years and young adulthood.
 But the final story lies in my love of learning and the foundation for education laid down by my family.
 I returned to college in my mid-30s and instantly became reacquainted with my love for reading and writing.
 Beginning at my local community college.
 I soon transferred to the University of Massachusetts Boston where I found like-minded students and faculty, many of whom were women from similar backgrounds.
 College life awakened my mind and my love for reading, especially the study of 19th century American History, Literature, and philosophy.

 I still occupy this teaching and learning space today and my students often wonder how I could be such a nerd in American History.
 But my professional career took a turn toward the teaching of writing as I earned my Masters and Ph.D. degrees in English.
 While I spent many years in the classroom my real passion developed in the administration of Writing Centers.
 I learned that my strength and talent lie in teaching and mentoring with the individual student on all levels of reading and writing.

 Now I am in a new phase of my career.
-As I mentioned in my opening statement, I became quite disillusioned working in both private and public institutions and seeing too many high school students not ready for college reading and writing.
+As I mentioned in my opening statement, I became quite disillusioned working in both private and public higher education when seeing too many high school students not ready for college reading and writing.
 As teachers and administrators we too often assume that adolescents have the literacy skills necessary to function in a literate society.
 To complicate matters, many of our unskilled students and workers hide their lack of ability.
 We assume too much, I believe, about our students’ abilities to participate in a democratic, literate society.

 As the owner of Broad Star Tutoring, my goal is to intervene in literacy learning in all subject areas as a way changing the tide of literacy learning in this country.
 As Barbara Bush once said and I paraphrase: many of the problems in our society can be solved through literacy.